 Parrot Dust Allergy

-- Shortness of breath
+- Shortness of breath.

 Bird Fancier’s Lung

-- Bird droppings
+- Bird droppings.

-- Bird feathers
+- Bird feathers.

-- Parrot dust
+- Parrot dust.

-- Inflammation of the alveoli or air sacs in the lungs
+- Inflammation of the alveoli or air sacs in the lungs.

-- Shortness of breath
+- Shortness of breath.

-- Chest discomfort
+- Chest discomfort.

-If its cage isn’t properly cleaned and the dust isn’t removed, it’s not uncommon for parrots to fall ill.
+If its cage isn’t properly cleaned and the dust isn’t removed, it’s common for parrots to fall ill.
 Placing them in a small, confined area can expose them to more airborne dust than usual.

 How To Keep Parrot Dust Down